Loeffler slams 'pathological liar' Ossoff over false claim she campaigned with White supremacist

 LOEFFLER, PERDUE BACK $2,000 STIMULUS CHECKS AS SANDERS TRIES TO KEEP PRESSURE ON

 "We kicked him out immediately ...
-I had no idea who he was," Loeffler said on Wednesday.
-"I denounce that.
+I had no idea who he was," Loeffler said "I denounce that.
 I do not believe in it, and he has no place around our campaign."

 Regarding Republican attacks against him over links to China, Ossoff told Fox News on Wednesday that his media company's past China ties did not demonstrate any influence by the country's Communist government over him.